Arrivederci San Cresci

 It is always hard to say goodbye especially when you fall in love and that is certainly the case here.
 I love this experience more than I am able to express in writing and to say farewell to my second home (seconda casa) is not easy.

-It will be another patient two years (fingers crossed) until I return to take on this landscape again.
+I return to take on this landscape again.

 A special thanks to my patient little family, Andy, Oscar and Baxter, for joining me on this wild adventure.
 I hope you had fun too!